Johnrobmiller/trigram-full-stack-next-template/README.md

    - Webpack (building automatically handled by Next.js)
    - use Yarn to install new packages.

-(NOTE: there was a peer dependency issue with React v17 and Recoil, which required React v16.
-So, I uninstalled React v17 and then installed React v16.
-Everything seems to be working fine for me, but if you are encountering any strange peer-dependency issues with React, this might be a clue as to why.)

 Happy coding!!!

 (Below this line is the original README.md created using "create-next-app")